bsdfbenchmark/bbm/docs/source/reflection.rst

       using A_t = BBM_ATTRIBUTES_T;  // using attributes_t<foo1> here throws an error.
    };

-BBM reflection also allows for includes the attributes of an attribute:
+BBM reflection also allows for including the attributes of an attribute:

 .. code-block:: c++